penn201500/crypto_wallet_generator/README.md

 - Generate a BSC wallet from a mnemonic or create a new one
 - Retrieve the balance of a given BSC address
+- Save wallet details (mnemonic, address, private key) to a JSON file with a timestamped filename

 ## Installation